-Year Option 1 Option 2 Option 3 Option 4 8 Chosen at the end of Year 8 9 Chosen at the end of Year 9 Chosen at the end of Year 9 Chosen at the end of Year 9 10 Studied during Y10 and 11 Studied during Y10 and 11 Studied during Y10 and 11 11 Examined in May/June 2025 for most courses
+Year Option 1 Option 2 Option 3 Option 4 8 Chosen at the end of Year 8 9 Studied during Y9, 10 and 11 Chosen at the end of Year 9 Chosen at the end of Year 9 10 BTEC Work Skills programme studied during Y10 and 11, Studied during Y10 and 11 Studied during Y10 and 11 11 Examined in May/June 2025 with assignments produced Examined in May/June 2025 Examined in May/June 2025 for most courses throughout. for most courses for most courses

 We offer a wide range of subjects for students to choose from.
 It is important that students choose a course which will suit them in terms of course content, style of delivery, how it is assessed and what they can progress onto after Year 11.
 As a result, we offer a range of practical, academic and applied courses, with a range of different assessment methods, from which students can pick.
-These courses are all high-quality qualifications which are designed to support students in progressing onto our 6th form, further education or apprenticeships.
+These courses are all high-quality qualifications which are designed to support students in progressing onto further education or apprenticeships.